amgarton47/CS62data-structures/tools/README.md

     such score will also have a comment that a default value has been assumed, and that the score must be reviewed.

-## csv2json.py

-   For non-auto-graded submissions, this tool lets you accumulate scores in a spreadsheet (one row per student, one column per rubric item), and then creates <SID>.json files that can be processed by the standard means below.

-   usage: python csv2json.py [--template=assignment.json] [--roster=classroom.json]

-	print (to stdout) a new CSV file with a column for every test in the template and a row for every student in the roster.

-   usage: python csv2json.py [--template=assignment.json] scores.csv ...

-   	create, for each student in each CSV files a <SID>.json file
-	that includes all of the scores listed in the CSV files

 ## score_report.py